Enforcement powers for irresponsible dog owners

 - fail to put a dog on a lead when asked to do so by an authorised person (council staff, neighbourhood warden or Durham Constabulary police officer)

 - allow dogs in designated fenced off fixed play areas (ie dogs are not allowed in specified areas where slides, swings and/or climbing equipment is contained by a fence).
-From, 1 June 2017, fenced off play sites affected by the PSPO will display a sign advising that dogs are not allowed in.
+Fenced off play sites affected by the PSPO will display a sign advising that dogs are not allowed in.

 Fenced off play areas where dogs are not allowed